 A urine analysis is often done in combination with bloodwork.
 It provides valuable information about the health of the kidneys and urinary tract, as well as certain hormonal balances.

-In some cases, wellness testing might include diagnostic imaging (x-rays or ultrasound).
+In some cases, wellness testing might include diagnostic imaging (x-rays).

 This is most common for senior pets.
 Just like for us humans, the number of routine screening tests recommended by a doctor tend to increase with age.